Joseon–United States Treaty of 1882: Abstract

-The treaty remained in effect until the annexation of Korea in 1910.
+The treaty remained in effect until the Treaty of Portsmouth in 1905.

 Aftermath

+Joseon sent a diplomatic mission to the U.S. in 1883, marking the first ever such official visit to North America by Koreans.
 The U.S. treaty established a template which was explicitly modeled in treaties with European nations — Germany in 1883, Russia and Italy in 1884, France in 1886, and others as well.

-The treaty remained in effect even after the Japanese protectorate was established in 1905, but ended with the Japanese annexation of Korea in 1910.
+The treaty remained in effect even until the U.S. recognized 'Article 2' in the Treaty of Portsmouth of 1905, which eventually cleared the way for Japan's takeover of Korea in 1910.